Aki78/AirportHeistGroup3MetropoliaProject/README.md

 Stealing

-In order to acquire money players steal, however, there is a chance of getting caught.
+In order to acquire money to buy tickets players steal, however, there is a chance of getting caught.
-Players are informed of the odds of capture before they attempt to steal and can abort if they feel the risks are too great.
+Players are informed of the odds of capture before they attempt a heist and can abort if they feel the risks are too great.
 Players have 5 attempts to steal.
-If you use all 5 attempts before escaping, you will be caught.
+If they use all 5 attempts before escaping, they will be caught and the game is over.
-Their stolen earnings are based on gauss' theory with a two different expectation values, depending on the game difficulty selected.
+The players stolen earnings are based on gauss' theory with two different expectation values, depending on the game difficulty selected.

 Travel

 Travel is possible with the purchase of a flight ticket.
-Players are also restricted to airports with-in a certain distance.
+Players are also restricted to airports with-in a certain distance, which is dependent on the game difficulty selected.
-The distance of travel allowed is dependent on the game difficulty selected.
+Players a shown  list of countries with-in their range.

 Evading Capture